Bold whites for winter nights

 A crisp single malt with lemon peel, winter spice, orange marmalade, dried fruits and a hint of smoke – straightforward, well-crafted, and superb with smoked salmon or haggis.

 Smooth, light, fruity, and malty, this great-value whisky delivers green apple, honey, and soft orchard fruit flavours.
+Presented in a handsome gift box.

 9. Waitrose No.1 Islay Single Malt Scotch Whisky (£29, Waitrose, 40%)